 Any interest not so paid on any such Interest Payment Date shall be cancelled and shall no longer be due and payable by the Issuer.
 A cancellation of interest in accordance with the Conditions will not constitute a default of the Issuer under the Securities for any purpose, nor shall it impose any contractual restrictions (such as dividend stoppers) or any other obligation on the Issuer.
 Any actual or anticipated cancellation of interest on the Securities will likely have an adverse effect on the market price of the Securities.
-In addition, as a result of the interest cancellation provisions of the Securities on which interest accrues that are not subject to such cancellation and may be more sensitive generally to adverse changes in the Issuer's or the Group's financial condition.
-Any indication that the Common Equity Tier 1 Ratio is trending towards the combined capital buffer requirement (the level at which the Maximum Distributable Amount restriction under the CRD IV Directive becomes relevant) may have an adverse effect on the market price of the Securities requirement (the level at which the Maximum Distributable Amount restriction under the CRD IV Directive becomes relevant) may have an adverse effect on the market price of the Securities.
+In addition, as a result of the interest cancellation provisions of the Securities, the market price (if any) of the Securities may be more volatile than the market prices of other debt securities on which interest accrues that are not subject to such cancellation and may be more sensitive generally to adverse changes in the Issuer's or the Group's financial condition.
+Any indication that the Common Equity Tier 1 Ratio is trending towards the combined capital buffer requirement (the level at which the Maximum Distributable Amount restriction under the CRD IV Directive becomes relevant) may have an adverse effect on the market price of the Securities.

-Under Article 141(2) (Restrictions on distributions) CRD IV Directive, EU Member States must require that institutions that fail to meet the combined buffer requirement (broadly, the combination of the capital conservation buffer, the institution-specific countercyclical capital buffer and the higher of (depending on the institution), the systemic risk buffer, the global systemically important institutions buffer and the other systemically important institutions buffer, in each case as applicable to the institution) will be subject to restricted discretionary payments (which are defined broadly by CRD IV as distributions in connection with Common Equity Tier 1 capital, payments on Additional Tier 1 Capital instruments (including interest amounts on the Securities) and payments of discretionary staff remuneration).
+Under Article 141(2) (Restrictions on distributions) CRD IV Directive, EU Member States must require that institutions that fail to meet the combined buffer requirement (broadly, the combination of the capital conservation buffer, the institution-specific countercyclical capital buffer ("CCyB") and the higher of (depending on the institution), the systemic risk buffer, the global systemically important institutions buffer and the other systemically important institutions buffer, in each case as applicable to the institution) will be subject to restricted discretionary payments (which are defined broadly by CRD IV as distributions in connection with Common Equity Tier 1 capital, payments on Additional Tier 1 Capital instruments (including interest amounts on the Securities) and payments of discretionary staff remuneration).